Strategy & Innovation Terminology Index

 The nesting of multiple portfolios under enterprise-wide views, organized by business unit, geography, strategic theme, or any dimension that matches how innovation is governed.
 Each sub-portfolio has its own objective and configuration; the enterprise view aggregates them, supporting both operational management and executive visibility.

-The intentional distribution of resources and projects across the project classes that operationalize a portfolio's growth objective.
-The mix translates strategy into a category-level distribution; it must be set in resource-allocation terms first, with project counts derived from per-class profiles.
+Portfolio mix is the intentional distribution of resources and projects across the project classes — commonly Core, Adjacent, and Disruptive Innovation — that operationalize a portfolio's growth objective.
+It translates strategy into a category-level distribution of investment.
+In BRI's methodology the mix is set in resource-allocation terms first, with project counts then derived from per-class profiles — not the other way around, since a single Disruptive bet consumes very different resources than a single Core one.

 Probabilistic modeling of a portfolio's expected outcomes using Monte Carlo simulation across archetypal cashflow profiles per project class.
 Produces probability distributions for portfolio investment, revenue, profit by class, and aggregate survival rates.
 Used to forecast investment fund requirements and set realistic per-stage benchmark ranges.